Queen Elizabeth Foundation Neuro Rehabilitation Service

-Janet brings over 20 years’ experience and skills to QEF from a career in rehabilitation encompassing clinical, academic and managerial roles.
+Janet brings over twenty years of experience and skills to QEF from a career path in rehabilitation encompassing clinical, academic and managerial roles.

 EVEN MORE SEMINARS

 Role of Brain Stimulation Treatments in Obsessive Compulsive Disorder

 Dr Angus Graham North Bristol NHS Trust

 Professor Barbara A Wilson OBE The Oliver Zangwill Centre for Rehabilitation